-

 Which forms of consideration are most commonly used?

-Cash is the most common form of consideration in Taiwan for M&A transactions.
-In some cases, shares of the acquirer may also be used.
+Cash remains the most common form of consideration in Taiwan for M&A transactions.
+In some cases, such as group restructuring, shares of the acquirer may be used.
 However, there are restrictions on the use of shares.

-If the target company is a private company and the acquirer is a foreign entity, under the current regulations of the Investment Commission (the agency in charge of reviews of foreign investment applications), the acquirer must be either an operating company or belongs to the same group with the target company.
-This makes companies in tax haven countries such as the Cayman Islands unfit for the acquirer in a stock-for-stock acquisition or merger.
+If the target company is a private company and the acquirer is a foreign entity, under the current regulations of the DIR (the agency in charge of reviews of foreign investment applications), the acquirer must either be an operating company or satisfy other qualifications set by the DIR.
+This makes companies in tax-haven countries, such as the Cayman Islands, generally unfit to act as the acquirer in a stock-for-stock acquisition or merger.

-If the acquirer is a public company in Taiwan, use of its own shares as consideration will be subject to additional requirements, which include profitability or net equity value tests of the acquirer and the target company and the prior approvals of (ii) the FSC; (ii) the TWSE for the TWSE-listed companies; and (iii) the TPEx for the TPEx-listed companies.
+If the acquirer is a public company in Taiwan, use of its own shares as consideration will be subject to additional requirements, which include profitability or net equity value tests of the acquirer and the target company and the prior approvals of (a) the FSC, (b) the TWSE for TWSE-listed companies, and (c) the TWSE for TPEx-listed companies.

 -